a-wf/demo-stock-handler/README.md

 ```

+And finally, we can discuss about pro and con of features in the next step. (if there is a technical review interview)

 ## Configuration

 Configuration can be done by declaring environment variables or by editing the dotenv file in `src` folder.
 Same case for using docker.